 Variable capacity is one reason why the best method for capacity planning is through an aggregated plan that satisfies both at the high level and also at the super detailed level with individually size model capacity plans for individual arrays.
-To better assist IT leaders, VSI has a tool that adds these features together.
+To better assist IT leaders, Visual Storage Intelligence has a tool that adds these features together.

 Why Location Matters

 Typically, IT leaders are most comfortable with the array environment, so that is where they prefer to do capacity planning.
 The problem with this kind of typical capacity plan is that it doesn’t consider location and other arrays in that location.
 If there are five arrays in one location, suddenly, there are additional choices to make regarding where to place data.
 It also doesn’t consider performance, as often threshold for performance will be reached quicker than threshold for storage consumption.